MIST-Experiment/iricore/docs/index.rst

 the ``iricore``.
 The use of the ``OARR`` array is not implemented, which, apart from additional output, disables the possibility of direct user input for IRI parameters.

+This documentation assumes that the user is already familiar with the way the IRI works.
+For more in-depth explanations, please refer to the official IRI documentation.

 .. note::
     The ``iricore`` package is not actively maintained.
 However, the package can be updated on reasonable requests, such as: